vmchale/apple/doc/user-guide.md

 Apple is an experimental compiler structured as a library.

+Everything is an expression; there are no imports.

 ## Installation

 The REPL and typechecker are available on the [release page](https://github.com/vmchale/apple/releases).